Secret Warriors (Team White): Roster

 Codename: Phobos, son of Ares.
-He possesses the power to instill fear in others, and has limited pre-cognition.
+He possesses the power to instill fear in others, and has limited precognition.
 As a member of the Olympian race born of a mortal woman, he has the potential for far greater "god-like" powers not unlike his uncle Hercules, but his "mortal" body must die first.
 This occurs when he is stabbed through the chest and killed by Gorgon.